chicory-pizza/chicory-data/README.md

 <img alt="Chicory: A Colorful Tale game logo" align="right" src="./src/icon144.png" width="72" />

-Level viewer and editor for the Chicory: A Colorful Tale game.
+Modding tools for Chicory: A Colorful Tale, such as level viewer and editor.

 Note that this tool directly exposes game internals and doesn't hide anything, it's recommended to complete the game (ideally to 100% completion) if you don't want to be spoiled.